| |

 hunting I didn't know anyone else who did it

+and had to learn everything the hard way.
 My usual hunting routine was to set up on a

 bird at daylight,call to him nonstop while he